-Flamboyant Puerto Rican astrologer Walter Mercado dies at 88
+Legendary Puerto Rican astrologer Walter Mercado dies at 88

 She said hundreds of people showed up and wanted to meet him and take pictures, and he agreed to it all.

 “It’s not easy at the age of 88 to face 500 people trying to take pictures.
 He never lost his cool,” Levitan recalled in a phone interview with the AP.
-“He used all his gifts and talents for the good of mankind and that’s what makes him so appealing.”
+“He used all his gifts and talents for the good of mankind, and that’s what makes him so appealing.”

-Mercado was born in Ponce, one of Puerto Rico’s largest cities.
-He worked briefly for TV stations based in the U.S. Caribbean territory before moving to South Florida.

-There, he gained fame for his daily horoscope segment on Spanish-language TV, delivered in a dramatic fashion with an exaggerated trilling of the “r” sound.
-He favored long and colorful brocades and huge gemstone rings, which he flashed while pointing to viewers.

 Mercado, however, also faced some legal battles.